2019 Stoke-on-Trent City Council election: Weston Coyney

+Changes 2019–2023

+On 28 August 2020, four councillors changed political groups.
+Lesley Adams (Burslem Park) and Shaun Bennett (Hollybush and Longton West), both elected as City Independents, together with cabinet member Janine Bridges (Great Chell and Packmoor), also a City Independent, and Ally Simcock (Sandford Hill), elected as Labour, all joined the Conservative group.

+On 14 April 2021, Candi Chetwynd (Ford Green and Smallthorne), elected as Labour, resigned from the Labour group to sit as an independent.
+She joined the Conservative group on 30 June 2021.

 By-elections

 There have been three by-elections since the last set of elections in May 2019.

 Moorcroft

 The first was the Moorcroft by-election, which was held to replace former Labour group leader Mr. Mohammed Pervez on 6 May 2021.